lcmaquino/googleoauth2/README.md

 Google authentication page.
 Google authentication will ask user for permission and then hit your callback route `login/google/callback`.

-If user has allowed your application to login with their Google account, then $user is:
+If the user has allowed your application to login with their Google account, then $user looks like:
 ```
 Lcmaquino\GoogleOAuth2\GoogleUser {
     #sub: "1234"